onchris/GameCentre/Phase2/README.md

 button on the bottom left), UltimateTicTacToe game (Image button on the bottom right with circles and crosses signs), and Obstacle Dodger game (Green image button at the top).
+5. Choose a game
-5. (1) If you chose SlidingTile game:
+    1. If you chose SlidingTile game:
       - Pick a saved game to play, or start a new game
       - You can adjust the board size and number of undo-steps as you would like